HOD101s/XMeme/README.md

 ## Backend: Flask API

 Flask microframework was a goto for this project as it is lightweight and enables rapid development of REST APIs.
 As a requirement the Swagger documentation was built using the [flask restx library](https://flask-restx.readthedocs.io/en/latest/).
-It has been hosted [here](https://xmeme-manas-api.herokuapp.com/) with heroku.
+It has been hosted [here](https://xmeme-manas-api.herokuapp.com/) with Heroku.

 ### Features:

-1. **Post memes** with Owner name, Meme url and caption
+1. **Post memes** with Owner name, Meme URL and caption
-2. **Edit meme** url and caption
+2. **Edit meme** URL and caption
 3. Get meme data with **Pagination service built into the api**
-4. **URL verification** to check if content at meme url is of image type (Disabled for assessment as Fetch requests on EC2 requires change of settings from aws console.
+4. **URL verification** to check if content at meme URL is of image type (Disabled for assessment as Fetch requests on EC2 requires change of settings from aws console.
 Feature will work on public api endpoint.)
 5. **Add Comments** to posts
 6. Deployed using **GUNICORN WSGI** server instead of flask development server
 7. **Complete Event Logging** from dao object into Database